dboeckli/sdjpa-inheritance/README.md

 - [Overview of DB Transactions](doc/OverviewOfDBTransactions.pdf): This document provides a comprehensive overview of database transactions.
 - [Spring Data JPA Transactions](doc/SpringDataJPATransactions.pdf): This guide offers insights into how transactions work specifically with Spring Data JPA.

-## Flyway

-To enable Flyway in the MySQL profile, override the following properties when starting the application:
-- `spring.flyway.enabled = true`
-- `spring.docker.compose.file = compose-mysql.yaml`

-This profile starts MySQL on port 3306 using the Docker Compose file `compose-mysql-.yaml`.

 ## Docker